python-trio/trio/docs/source/tutorial.rst

 interleaved with each other and stomp on each others' state.
 (For example, in trio a statement like ``a += 1`` is always atomic – even if ``a`` is some arbitrarily complicated custom object!)
-Trio also makes some :ref:`further guarantees beyond that <yield-points>`, but that's the big one.
+Trio also makes some :ref:`further guarantees beyond that <check-points>`, but that's the big one.

 And now you also know why ``parent`` had to use an ``async with`` to